Math Notation, Graphing, and Resources Questions:

 Once you have the file created and saved, you can use it in an online message.
 How do

 I embed an image in a discussion board message?.

-How do I use Jing to create a screenshot or mini-movie?
+How do I use Jing to take a screenshot or mini-movie?

 Jing is a free screenshot software.
 See Add Zing with Jing from Clark Cannell Library or Jing Instructions from Jolene Morris, Univ. of Phoenix Online.
 With Jing you may be able to cut-and-paste your screenshot graphic from a webpage directly into an discussion board message with no "embed" needed.